Film adaptation: Interpretation as adaptation

 There have been several notable cases of massive inventive adaptation, including the Roland Joffe adaptation of The Scarlet Letter with explicit sex between Hester Prynn and the minister and Native American obscene puns into a major character and the film's villain.
 The Charlie Kaufman and "Donald Kaufman" penned Adaptation, credited as an adaptation of the novel The Orchid Thief, was an intentional satire and commentary on the process of film adaptation itself.
-All of those are cases of Nathaniel Hawthorne's point.
 The creators of the Gulliver's Travels miniseries interpolated a sanity trial to reflect the ongoing scholarly debate over whether or not Gulliver himself is sane at the conclusion of Book IV.
 In those cases, adaptation is a form of criticism and recreation as well as translation.

 Change is essential and practically unavoidable, mandated both by the constraints of time and medium, but how much is always a balance.
 Some film theorists have argued that a director should be entirely unconcerned with the source, as a novel is a novel and a film is a film, and the two works of art must be seen as separate entities.
 Since a transcription of a novel into film is impossible, even holding up a goal of "accuracy" is absurd.
 Others argue that what a film adaptation does is change to fit (literally, adapt), and the film must be accurate to the effect (aesthetics), the theme, or the message of a novel and that the filmmaker must introduce changes, if necessary, to fit the demands of time and to maximize faithfulness along one of those axes.